KelvinShadewing/brux-gdk/docs/graphics.md

 * <a name="setScalingFilter"></a>**`setScalingFilter( bool )`**

   If set to true, pixels will be softened when the window is stretched, otherwise, they will remain sharp.
+This must be set AT THE BEGINNING in order to work properly, as it takes effect when textures are created, not rendered.
+Padding should also be used in sprites to avoid artifacting.

 * >><a name="setBlendMode"></a>**`setBlendMode( mode )`**